prashantsagar38/Cyclistic-bike-sharing-analysis/README.md

 ```{r structure of df}
 str(tripdata_202012)
 ```
+### start_station_id & end_station_id are not consistent in tripdata_202012.csv.
+Convert the inconsistent ones from char to int datatype since all other dataframe are in this format.

 ```{r convert datatype}
 tripdata_202012 <- mutate(tripdata_202012, start_station_id = as.integer(start_station_id), end_station_id = as.integer(end_station_id))
 ```
+### binding all dataframes into one dataframe
 ```{r add all df into single df}
 all_trips <- bind_rows(tripdata_Q1_2020, tripdata_202004, tripdata_202005, tripdata_202006, tripdata_202007, tripdata_202008, tripdata_202009, tripdata_202010, tripdata_202011, tripdata_202012)
 ```